ishaank17/VSD_Week2/README.md

 This can clearly be seen and confirmed in the image below that after reset `OUT = 0.16617790` and `OUT[9:0]=0x011 (17 in decimal)`.

 ![Output](.//Photos/Pasted%20image%20(4).png)

+### As the Behavior/Output signal matched what we expected by comparing various snippets from parts of the SoC we can say the SoC behaves correctly.